-David is a Member of the Order of Australia.
-Industry awards are the Len Evans Award and the Jack Mann Memorial medal.
+For his services to the Australian Wine Industry David was made a Member of the Order of Australia.
 His portrait hangs in the New Zealand Winemakers Hall of Fame and he is a member of the Order of Vignerons of Bordeaux.

-In 2004 she was founding winemaker for the McHenry Hohnen Vintners partnership.
+In 2004 Freya was founding winemaker for the McHenry Hohnen Vintners partnership.
 More recently she has been the representative in Western Australia for Classic Oak Products and Tonnellerie François Frères.

-Rupert has wide experience in marketing and selling wine, in addition to his entrepreneurial skills in developing food orientated, neighborhood pubs.
+Rupert has wide experience in marketing and selling wine, in addition to his entrepreneurial skills in developing food orientated, neighbourhood pubs.

 His wine career started in Sydney, where he managed the Australian and South East Asian activities of Veuve Clicquot SA (VCP).

-It was in this role that he managed the purchse by VCP of Cloudy Bay and Cape Mentelle, iconic wineries in New Zealand and Western Australia.
-These acquisitions brought him into contact with David Hohnen, with whom he established the friendship that has led to the partnership that is Carckerjack Wines.
+It was in this role that he managed the purchase by VCP of Cloudy Bay and Cape Mentelle, iconic wineries in New Zealand and Western Australia.
+These acquisitions brought him into contact with David Hohnen, with whom he established the friendship that has led to the partnership that is Crackerjack Wines.

-From Sydney, Rupert relocated to Europe, based in London, as the international Marketing Director of VCP.
+From Sydney, Rupert relocated to Europe, based in London, as the European Marketing Manager for LVMH.